Ongore99/clean-architecture/README.md

 # Architecture
 The Projects tries to follow clean architecture with CQRS pattern.
 CQRS is done using Mediatr library.
-Here is digram of architecture:
+Here is digram of architecture: <br> <br>
 ![Clean-Architecture-Diagram2](https://user-images.githubusercontent.com/31799470/189880565-38ff27a4-fbb2-4e4c-8d8b-b5c108c29a05.png)

 The **WebApi Project** is  **Infrastructure** is dependent on **Domain and Application** projects. **Application** is dependent on Domain Project.